hexadecimal233/awesome-blog-themes/README.md

 ## Other themes

-> The following themes are not for hexo, but they are worth a try (Some may require you to deploy it yourself)
+The following themes are not for hexo, but they are worth a try (Some may be required to deploy it yourself)

 ### (Hugo) [stack](https://github.com/CaiJimmy/hugo-theme-stack)